woanware/LogViewer/help.md

 By using the **Cumulative** search facility, there can be multiple search terms.
 Each of the terms can be enabled/disabled individually.
 The search terms can be accessed via the list context menu.
 When the **Search Terms** window is displayed, check or uncheck the search terms required, upon exiting the display will be refreshed.

+### Multi-String Search

+To search for multiple strings in one search, use the Tools->Multi-String Search menu.
+Select the search type, then use the import button to import the search patterns.
+Any previous search results are cleared when using the multi-string search.

 ### Highlight Colour

 The search match highlight colour can be modified via the list context menu (Search->Colour).
 The colour is persisted to the configuration file